-J. PURCHASE OF RECYCLED PRODUCTS

-Seminole County encourages and promotes the use of recycled products and materials to include, but not be limited to recreation equipment, furniture, building and construction materials, office supplies, and paper & paper products, which meet or exceed federally mandated minimums.
+- J. PURCHASE OF RECYCLED PRODUCTS.
+Seminole County encourages and promotes the use of recycled products and materials including, but not limited to, recreation equipment, furniture, building and construction materials, office supplies, paper and paper products, which meet or exceed federally mandated minimums. - K. STANDARD FORMS.
+The Purchasing and Contracts Division has standardized forms regarding different processes and procurement operations.
+These forms are posted in the County's Web site and SharePoint and must be used when available.